Denis535/UIToolkitThemeStyleSheet/Packages/com.uitoolkit-theme-style-sheet/Readme.md

 # Overview
-This package provides you with beautiful theme style sheets and some UIToolkit additions and tools.
+This package provides you with the beautiful theme style sheets and some UIToolkit additions and tools.

 # How to use it
 To use this package in your project you need to import the 'ThemeStyleSheet.tss' into your theme: